How to Challenge a SPED School Transfer Recommendation in Singapore

 Can my child's school force a SPED transfer in Singapore?

-No. SPED placement requires parental consent.
-The school can recommend a transfer, refer your child for assessment, and express concerns about its ability to provide adequate support — but it cannot unilaterally move your child to a SPED school.
-The Compulsory Education Act guarantees a school place; the specific placement involves parental participation.
+No. A school recommendation is not itself a statutory power to move your child to a SPED school.
+The school can recommend a transfer, refer your child for assessment, and express concerns about its ability to provide adequate support; placement follows MOE assessment and administrative procedures, with parental participation.
+The Compulsory Education Act guarantees a school place.

 What if the school reduces support to pressure us into accepting the transfer?